PerfectSlayer/scrollupfolder/README.md

 A Firefox add-on which goes up a folder of a website.

 ### Usage:
-Place mouse over urlbar, scroll wheel up or down.
-Middle click bar to go.
+Open the panel from the address bar to display folders then click on the one you want to load.
-Otherwise, click on the URL bar button to show all folders and select it.
+Otherwise, use the `alt`+`up` or `alt`+`down` shortcuts to navigate through folders.
 More details on [first run page](FirstRun.md).

 ### Screenshots: